Amber Benson: Career

 Benson was 14 when she made her feature film debut in the Steven Soderbergh film King of the Hill.

 Benson is best known for her recurring role as Tara Maclay on the television series Buffy the Vampire Slayer.
-The character first appeared in the season 4 episode "Hush" and soon became the girlfriend of Willow Rosenberg (Alyson Hannigan).
+The character first appeared in the season 4 episode "Hush" and soon became the girlfriend of Willow Rosenberg, played by Alyson Hannigan.
 Benson remained with the series until season 6 when her character was killed off.
-In her final episode, Benson was credited for the only time as a regular cast member.
+In her final episode, Benson was credited for the only ever time as a regular cast member.

 Benson sang in the Buffy the Vampire Slayer musical episode "Once More, with Feeling".
 She provided vocals for the songs "I've Got a Theory/ Bunnies/If We're Together", "Under Your Spell" (her solo), "Walk Through the Fire", "Standing/Under Your Spell (Reprise)", and "Where Do We Go from Here?"
 In 2002, she performed two songs on Buffy colleague Anthony Stewart Head's album Music for Elevators.
 She also sang "Toucha Toucha Touch Me" (aka "Creature of the Night") at VH-1's celebrity karaoke tribute to The Rocky Horror Picture Show.

 While still working on Buffy the Vampire Slayer, Benson co-wrote the movie The Theory of the Leisure Class with director Gabriel Bologna, released in 2001, and directed, produced, edited, and acted in a digital video feature called Chance (2002) which also featured her Buffy co-star James Marsters.
 She also collaborated with director James Kerwin in 2003 to produce her play Albert Hall in Hollywood.

 In 2001, Benson worked with Golden, Terry Moore, and Eric Powell of Dark Horse Comics to create the Buffy the Vampire Slayer: Willow and Tara comic book titled "WannaBlessedBe".
-The following year (2002), she worked with Christopher Golden and AJ (Ajit Jothikaumar) of Dark Horse Comics to create the Buffy the Vampire Slayer: Willow and Tara comic books titled Wilderness #1 and Wilderness #2.
+The following year (2002), she worked with Christopher Golden and Ajit Jothikaumar of Dark Horse Comics to create the Buffy the Vampire Slayer: Willow and Tara comic books titled Wilderness #1 and Wilderness #2.